data-forge/data-forge-ts/docs/concepts.md

 A dataframe is really the *main* concept.
 It is implemented by the `DataFrame` class.

 A dataframe contains a sequence of rows.
-Each row is just a JavaScript object but each field presents the value for a column of data at that row.
+Each row is just a JavaScript object where each field contains the value for a column of data at that row.
 You might also think of it as a matrix (rows and columns) of structured data.
 You can also think of it as a spreadsheet in memory.

 Although a dataframe ostensibly represents tabular data, it's actually pretty flexible and different rows can contain different data types and field values can contain deeply nested data.

-A dataframe is composed of multiple series`, where each series has a name and represents a column of tabular data.
+A dataframe is composed of multiple series, where each series has a name and represents a column of tabular data.

 A dataframe can be easily constructed from a JavaScript array containing data or parsed from CSV and JSON data formats.
 A dataframe can be exported back to a JavaScript array or serialized/stringified to CSV or JSON.

 `DataFrame` and `Series` are very similar although not exactly the same.
 For example, because a dataframe has columns it therefore has functions such as `getSeries` for working with its columns.
-Series on the hand is specialised for working a series of values and thus function that dataframe does not have, such as `average` which computes the value number value of the series.
+Series on the hand is specialised for working with a sequence of values and thus has functions that dataframe does not have, such as `average` which computes the average value of the series.

 ## Column

-A column is a single *named* series of data in a dataframe.
+A column is a single *named* series of data contained within a dataframe.
 Each column is simply a series with a name, the values of the series are the values of the column.

-A column can be through of a as a slice of data that cuts through all rows of the dataframe.
+A column can be thought of a as a slice of data that cuts through all rows of the dataframe.

 ## Index

-An index is sequence of values that is used to index a dataframe or series.
+An index is a sequence of values that is used to index a dataframe or series.
 When the data is a *time-series* the index is expected to contain *Date* values.

-An index is Used for operations that search and merge data-farmes and series.
+An index is used for operations that search and merge data-farmes and series.

 If not specified an integer index (starting at 0) is generated based on row position.
 An index can be explicitly by specifying a column by name, from a JavaScript array of data or generated on the fly from another column or series.

 ## Pair

-Through this documentation and the Data-Forge code you will occasionally see a reference to a *pair* or *pairs*.
+Through the documentation and the code you will occasionally see a reference to a *pair* or *pairs*.
 Series and dataframes are actually sequences of *pairs*, where each pair contains a index and a value or row.

-## Lazy Evaluation
+## Lazy evaluation

 Dataframe, series and index are only fully evaluated when necessary.
-Operations are queued up (like a *data-pipeline*) and only fully evaluated as needed and when required, for example when serializing to csv or json (`toCSV` or `toJSON`) or when baking to values (`toArray` or `toRows`).
+Operations are queued up (like a *data-pipeline*) and only fully evaluated as needed and when required, for example when serializing to csv or json (eg `toCSV` or `toJSON`) or when baking to values (eg `toArray` or `toRows`).

 A dataframe, series or index can be forcibly evaluated and *baked* into memory by calling the `bake` function.